Baqend/guide/src/jsclient.md

 # Baqend JavaScript SDK

-## Introduction
+Welcome to the Baqend JavaScript guide.

-First of all you must install the Baqend SDK via [npm](https://www.npmjs.com/package/baqend).
-Alternative you can download the Baqend SDK from [GitHub](https://github.com/Baqend/js-sdk/releases).
+To get started please install the Baqend SDK from [npm](https://www.npmjs.com/package/baqend) or [GitHub](https://github.com/Baqend/js-sdk/releases).

 ## Setup

-The Baqend SDK is packed as an UMD module, so it can be used with RequireJS, browserify or no module loader.
+The SDK is packed as an UMD module, it can be used with RequireJS, browserify or without module loader.
-For additional setup information visit our [GitHub page](https://github.com/Baqend/js-sdk/blob/master/README.md)
+For additional setup information visit our [GitHub page](https://github.com/Baqend/js-sdk/blob/master/README.md).

 ## Environment